3355: Zero-Array-Transformation-I

 processedQueries

-the starting index as entering a query; as for
+starting index as entering a query; as for all the

-part of the same query.
-That is why we decrement one past
+same query.
+That is why we decrement one past the ending

 This means we can keep track of the number of